dkaznacheev/gitmetrics/README.md

 * Count metrics, print stats by committers in an interactive chart.

 ## Before building:
+* Install MetricsReloaded plugin to your IDEA
-Change the contents of `GitMetrics/src/resources/ideapath.conf` to absolute path to your IDEA running script.
+* Set path to your IDEA executing script and config folder in `setup.sh`
+* Run `setup.sh`

 ## Build
 `gradle build`